adsharma/ask-me-anything/README.md

 ## Overview

-This repository contains both a Python backend and an Electron-based desktop application for interacting with Gemini.
+This repository contains both a Python backend and an Electron-based desktop application for interacting with LLMs.

 ## Project Structure